-The Board currently comprises an Executive Chairman, one executive director/CEO and two non-executive directors.
+The Board currently comprises an Executive Chairman (who is also the interim CEO) and two non-executive directors.
 All directors retire by rotation with at least one third submitting themselves for re-election each year at the Company's Annual General Meeting.

-Executive directors of the Company are required to work such hours as are required to fulfil their obligations to the Company and have service contracts with a 6-month notice period.
+The executive director of the Company is required to work such hours as are required to fulfil their obligations to the Company and have service contracts with a 6-month notice period.
 They are not precluded from having other outside business commitments.